Reasons to Run (or exercise.)

 On the first Monday that I had all my gear together, I started my undertaking – which I hoped it wouldn't be.
 Since we had a shower at work, I would run, like my boss, during my lunch hour.
 I changed my clothing and did a few warm-up exercises and stretches.
 I was all set to go.

 Across the street from where I worked was a horse path, which was highly conducive for running and then walking or crawling back -- I sort of crawled back the first few times; at least that's what it felt like.
 Dressed and ready to go I walked across the street to the path, maybe a car will hit me, and I won't have to do this.
 It was a wishful thought.
 I reached the path, took a very deep breath, hesitated a second, and then took off.
 Forty-five seconds later, I thought it was an hour, I hung over the horse rail, panting and thinking I was dying; it would have been a welcome relief.
 I could barely breathe, my heart was racing and pounding, and my whole being hurt -- I hurt in places I didn't know I had.
 It took between fifteen and thirty minutes for my body to return to its normally out-of-shape condition.
-As I walked, nearly a crawl, back to shower and resumed work, I promised myself I would run the next day for a few additional seconds beyond the forty-five – I don't know why I didn't quit then and there.
+As I walked, nearly a crawl, back to shower and resume work, I promised myself I would run the next day for a few additional seconds beyond the forty-five – I don't know why I didn't quit then and there.

 On Wednesday I did it; I ran for about fifty-one seconds.
 And again, I went through the same physical collapse and long recuperation period.
 The next time I got to fifty-eight seconds.
 Over the weekend I rested, developed a plan and committed to achieving it.